The Whole World Is Watching (The Falcon and the Winter Soldier): Music

 Selections from composer Henry Jackman's score for the episode were included in the series' Vol. 2 soundtrack album, which was released digitally by Marvel Music and Hollywood Records on April 30, 2021.

 Marketing

 On March 19, 2021, Marvel announced a series of posters that were created by various artists to correspond with the episodes of the series.
 The posters were released weekly ahead of each episode, with the fourth poster, designed by Tracie Ching, being revealed on April 8.
-After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including apparel and accessories.
+After the episode's release, Marvel announced merchandise inspired by the episode, centered on Wilson and Barnes, as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including apparel and accessories.